JARVIS-AI/am-sl/README.md

 ## Bio

 **Hello**, I don't know why you are here and read or see my CV or portofilo.
 But here you are.
 My personal information that I have share with my friends, master, teachers and who is magical girl in my life.
+(Her name is **Yeganeh_KH**)

 As you know site hosted on GitHub so its fast and cool.
 You can explore my projects in my GitHub account.
 There is a big note I have to say : I started in a few days these stuff and dev things before that I playing games and working for myself as a freelancer and yep it was good, I was studying high school and now I'm in 3rd term of university.